Pricing Poseidon: Extreme Weather Uncertainty and Firm Return Dynamics

 69 Pages Posted: 4 Dec 2018 Last revised: 29 Jan 2020

-We investigate the uncertainty dynamics surrounding extreme weather events through the lens of option and stock markets by identifying market responses to the uncertainty regarding both potential hurricane landfall and subsequent economic impact.
-Stock options on firms with establishments exposed to the landfall region exhibit large increases in implied volatility of up to 30 percent, reflecting impact uncertainty.
-Impact uncertainty persists for several months after landfall.
-Using hurricane forecasts, we show both landfall uncertainty and potential impact uncertainty are reflected in prices before landfall.
-Our findings are consistent with investors paying attention to hurricanes as they unfold.
+This paper isolates and estimates extreme weather uncertainty.
+Our framework identifies market responses to the uncertainty regarding both potential hurricane landfall and subsequent economic impact.
+Stock options of firms with establishments exposed to the landfall region exhibit large increases in implied volatility of up to 30 percent, reflecting impact uncertainty, which persists up to four months after landfall.
+Using hurricane forecasts, we find both landfall uncertainty and potential impact uncertainty are reflected in option prices before landfall.
+Our findings show the significant costs to hedging extreme weather uncertainty and have important implications for assessing the economic effects of extreme weather.

 JEL Classification: G12, G14, Q54